New Hampshire

 • Valid Medicaid Insurance Card*

 If you do not have one of the documents in the list above, you may obtain a free Wyoming Identification Card from your local Driver Services office.
 Click here to find your nearest office.
-Voters who mail in their absentee ballot are not required to provide any additional form of identification.

 Absentee Voting